In3x0rabl3/OSEP/README.md

 ```
 <br>

-# Purge your .doc or .docm
+## Purge

 - Download the repo below and build with visual studio.
-- Purge the word doc you just created with the code above.
+- Purge the word doc/docm you just created with the code above.
 - As of 27/02/2022 18:10 this FUD

 - [BadAssMacros](https://github.com/Inf0secRabbit/BadAssMacros)